Edo78/obsidian-koreader-sync/README.md

 ### Commands
 There are five commands:
 - `Sync` it's the same as clicking on the plugin's icon, it's trigger the sync of the notes
+- `Reset Sync List` empty the list of imported notes (see [Danger Zone](#danger-zone)).
+Always try to retrieve the deleted notes from trash before using this command because all the rightfully discarded notes will be imported again.
+This command will also disable itself so you have to enable in the settings again if you wish to use it again.
 - `Mark this note as Edited` set the frontmatter propery `yet_to_be_edited` to `false` (see [Note editing](#note-editing))
 - `Mark this note as NOT Edited` set the frontmatter propery `yet_to_be_edited` to `true` (see [Note editing](#note-editing))
 - `Enable Sync for this note` set the frontmatter propery `keep_in_sync` to `true` (see [sync](#sync))